-As filed with the Securities and Exchange Commission on December 10, 1998 Registration No. 333-52893
+As filed with the Securities and Exchange Commission on December 23, 1998

-SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549

-> AMENDMENT NO. 4 TO FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933

-CD RADIO INC. (Exact name of Registrant as specified in its charter)

-DELAWARE

-52-1700207 (IRS Employer Identification No.)

-(State or other jurisdiction of (IRS Emplo incorporation or organization)

-1180 AVENUE OF THE AMERICAS, 14TH FLOOR NEW YORK, NEW YORK 10019 212-899-5000

-(Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices)

-PATRICK L. DONNELLY EXECUTIVE VICE PRESIDENT, GENERAL COUNSEL AND SECRETARY CD RADIO INC. 1180 AVENUE OF THE AMERICAS, 14TH FLOOR NEW YORK, NEW YORK 10019 212-899-5000

-Copies to:

-LEONARD V. QUIGLEY MITCHELL S. FISHMAN PAUL, WEISS, RIFKIND, WHARTON & GARRISON 1285 AVENUE OF THE AMERICAS NEW YORK, NEW YORK 10019-6064 212-373-3000

-APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO PUBLIC:
+Registration No. 333-52893 SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549 AMENDMENT NO. 5 TO FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 CD RADIO INC. (Exact name of Registrant as specified in its charter) DELAWARE 52-1700207 (State or other jurisdiction of (IRS Employer Identification No.) incorporation or organization) 1180 AVENUE OF THE AMERICAS, 14TH FLOOR NEW YORK, NEW YORK 10019 212-899-5000 (Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices) PATRICK L. DONNELLY EXECUTIVE VICE PRESIDENT, GENERAL COUNSEL AND SECRETARY CD RADIO INC. 1180 AVENUE OF THE AMERICAS, 14TH FLOOR NEW YORK, NEW YORK 10019 212-899-5000 (Name, address, including zip code, and telephone number, including area code, of agent for service) Copies to: LEONARD V. QUIGLEY MITCHELL S. FISHMAN PAUL, WEISS, RIFKIND, WHARTON & GARRISON 1285 AVENUE OF THE AMERICAS NEW YORK, NEW YORK 10019-6064 212-373-3000 APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO PUBLIC: At such time or from time to time after the effective date of this

-At such time or from time to time after the effective date of this Registration Statement as the respective Selling Stockholders shall determine.
+Registration Statement as the respective Selling Stockholders shall determine.